-It is an excellent example of how evidence led to evidence-based implementation.
-After the health financing and immunization assessment (with support from DFAT and Gavi) identified the lowest performing districts, DFAT funds were added during the additional financing of the World Bank’s Health Governance and Nutrition Development Project (HGNDP) undertaken in late-2017.
-HGNDP uses the DLI approach to implement key reforms for better health outcomes.
-DLIs release funds when a set of agreed upon results are verified.
-They are linked not only to outcome and output but also other critical program performance criteria.
-In the case of the DFAT grant, the DLIs were set to ensure that integrated outreach services, and other managerial and technical measures were undertaken in a focused manner, in these 50 remote, hard-to-reach, high-priority districts.
+This DLI approach is a valuable example of how analytical information is being used to implement evidence-based activities.
+After the health financing and immunization assessment (with support from DFAT and Gavi) identified the lowest performing districts, grant funds were added during the additional financing of the World Bank’s Health Governance and Nutrition Development Project (HGNDP) undertaken in late-2017.
+HGNDP, which is co-financed by the government of Japan, uses the DLI approach to implement key reforms for better health outcomes.
+Funds are released when a set of agreed upon results are verified.
+They are linked not only to outcomes and outputs but also other critical program performance criteria.

-Lao PDR is graduating from its Least Developed Country status this year and is moving towards becoming an upper-middle-income country by 2030, thanks to its robust economic growth over the past decade.
-The country has also adopted the policy goal of attaining Universal Health Coverage by 2025.
-However, there are challenges of low and inequitable coverage as well as disparities between poor and geographically isolated areas in the country.
-The use of DLIs in recipient executed projects, such as with the DFAT grant, has brought a strong equity dimension to immunization and outreach services in the remote districts of Laos.
+Lao PDR has adopted the policy goal of attaining UHC by 2025.
+However, there are challenges of low and inequitable health service coverage as well as disparities between poor and geographically isolated areas in the country.
+This World Bank health project has brought a strong equity dimension to immunization and outreach services in the remote districts of Lao PDR and improved sustainability.